 Did you notice the native sandalwood Exocarpos latifolius along the mangrove boardwalk?

 Sandalwood is nature’s perfume and is used in many products from soap, cleaning products, perfume incense.
 Australian Sandalwood has a fragrant dark coloured wood that is coarse-grained ideal for furniture making although due to its height is more often used for wood carving and smaller pieces like utensils.
-The tree was used for many purposes by Aboriginal Australians.
+The tree was used for many purposes by First Nations Peoples.
 The leaves were burned to repel insects and leaves crushed in a solution to treat sores.

 Other common native plants readily used today include:

 Eucalyptus oil – is probably one of the most well-known native oils and is found in many cleaning products.

 Macadamia nuts – this delicious tasting nut is native to Australia and is now commonly cultivated for commercial purposes.